romana/core/doc/security.md

  * This also has implications for creating policies -- a tenant may not create purely CIDR-based policy for now (but an Admin or Agent can).

+## Flow

+This is how it works.
+Currently, Romana uses [Negroni](https://github.com/urfave/negroni) for its REST services, which allows for chaining of multiple middlewares.
+This chain is constructed in [InitializeService method](https://godoc.org/github.com/romana/core/common#InitializeService).
+The Authentication middleware is added [almost at the top of the chain](https://github.com/romana/core/blob/master/common/service.go#L229) - below only the content negotiation module.
+Authentication middleware will get the roles an authentication token represents and store it in the context.
+Thereafter the check for permissions will happen in [wrapHandler](https://github.com/paninetworks/core/blob/master/common/middleware.go#L220) method, which can compare the route (that is, the URL pattern) and roles that are allowed access to it with roles that are provided from the authorization backend.

 ## Out of scope

 For this iteration, we will not provide: